scottgriv/php-web_utilities/Audit Dashboards/README.md

 - Specify your database connection and queries in the php file.
 - I strongly recommend including ``WHERE`` and ``LIMIT`` clauses to minimize the result set loading times.
 - Run the ```Audit_Dashboard_Demo.php``` in your browser to get a static demo of what the webpage will look like when running properly.
+- Feel free to add your company's logo by replacing the ``logo.png`` file.

 -----